bjchia/bjchia.github.io/consciousness.md

 "People hate to think about bad things happening, so they always underestimate their likelihood”- The Big Short

 I think therefore I am -Rene Descartes

+We weren't supposed to win we were supposed to always keep struggling for the unattainable.

 Is value absolute? (r/writingprompts)